nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

     Once the change request is reviewed and approved by the NERC's admin, users will be able to select the appropriate GPU-based flavor [during the flavor selection tab](../create-and-connect-to-the-VM/launch-a-VM.md#flavor-tab)
-    while launching a new VM.
+    when launching a new VM.

 There are four different options within the GPU tier, featuring the newer **NVIDIA A100 SXM4**, **NVIDIA A100s**, **NVIDIA V100s**, and **NVIDIA K80s**.